Supreme Court Weighs Purge of Ohio Voting Rolls

 WASHINGTON — In a spirited argument on Wednesday, the Supreme Court appeared deeply divided over whether Ohio may kick people off the voting rolls if they skip a few elections and fail to respond to a notice from state officials.

-Justice Sonia Sotomayor said Ohio’s approach effectively disenfranchised minority voters in the state’s major cities and were part of a broader effort to suppress voting.
+Justice Sonia Sotomayor said Ohio’s approach effectively disenfranchised minority and homeless voters in the state’s major cities and was part of a broader effort to suppress voting.

 “All of these impediments result in large numbers of people not voting in certain parts of the state,” she said.